On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

+\begin{cor} Let $M$ be a finitely generated $A$-module.
+Then, on $M$ there is a uniquely determined, up to isomorphism, bornology which makes $M$ into a finite dagger $A$-module. \end{cor} \begin{proof} Since $M = \underset{\rho > r} \limind M_\rho$ and $M_\rho$ are $A_\rho$-Banach modules, then $M$ with the direct limit bornology induced by this direct limit is a finite dagger $A$-module.
+The cofinality result of proposition \ref{prop:filtration} immediately implies that any two such bornologies on $M$ are isomorphic. \end{proof}

-\begin{prop} Let $A$ be a $k$-dagger affinoid algebra, then the category of finite $A$-modules is equivalent to the category of finite dagger modules. \begin{proof} If $M \in \ob(\bMod^f(A))$ it exists an epimorphism $\phi: A^n \to M$.
-So the kernel of $\phi$ is a submodules of $A^n$ (whose submodules are all bornologically closed), so $M$ can be endowed with the quotient bornology induced by $\phi$, which turns out to be separated.
+\begin{cor} Let $A$ be a $k$-dagger affinoid algebra, then the category of finite $A$-modules is equivalent to the category of finite dagger modules. \end{cor} \begin{proof} It is enough to show that every submodule $N \subset M$ of a finitely generated $A$-module is bornologically closed because then we can apply the bornological closed graph theorem (cf. theorem 3.3 of \cite{BA}) to deduce that every homomorphism between finitely generated $A$-modules is bounded.